brooklynrail/brooklynrail-platform/content/people/kambui-olujimi-1.md

 name: Kambui Olujimi
 first_name: Kambui
 last_name: Olujimi
-short_bio: Artist **Kambui Olujimi** was born and raised in Bedford Stuyvesant, Brooklyn.
-He received his MFA from Columbia University School of the Arts and is a graduate of Parson's School of Design and the Skowhegan School of Painting and Sculpture.
-Olujimi works within the realm of ideas rather than within an exclusive medium.
-Although he has directed a great deal of work in film, his is truly a multi-media practice.
-He crafts potent social commentary from delicate wisps of myth and whimsy mixed with real-world narrative.
+short_bio: Artist **Kambui Olujimi** was born and raised in Bedford-Stuyvesant, Brooklyn.
+He received his MFA from Columbia University and attended Skowhegan School of Painting and Sculpture.
+His work challenges established modes of thinking that commonly function as "inevitabilities."
+This pursuit takes shape through interdisciplinary bodies of work spanning sculpture, installation, photography, writing, video and performance.
+His works have premiered nationally and internationally at Sundance Film Festival, Museum of Modern Art, Mass MoCA, Museo Nacional Reina Sofia in Madrid, and Kunsthal Rotterdam among others.
+Olujimi has been awarded the 2020 Colene Brown Prize and residencies such at Black Rock Senegal, Robert Rauschenberg Foundation, and MacDowell.
-  Lyrical and elliptical rather than ideological, Olujimi’s art transcends the political sphere, affirming its own autonomy.
 portraits:
   - media: 2020/07/kambui-olujimi
 website: "https://kambuiolujimi.com/ "